Understanding What Estate Planning Is… and What It’s Not!

 Looking into the future…when you die!

-Few people know when they will die.
-It’s never me and it’s never today.
-But what if death was your fate today, or tomorrow or next month?
-Have you prepared for the reality your survivors will have to deal with after you’re gone?
+Few people know when they will die or become highly incapacitated.
+Not me and not today is now we think, and live.
+But what if death or loss of capacity was your fate today, or tomorrow or next month?
+Have you prepared for that and the reality your survivors will have to deal with after you’re gone?
 Is your spouse protected?
-Did you address how to ensure that your money will be safeguarded through a trust for your children?
-Will the government steal your hard earned money in death taxes?
-If you’re feeling anxious about what I just said, then good.
-Read this site and let’s get you prepared.
+How about your children, especially if mom dies with dad in an accident?
+Did you address how your money will be safeguarded through a trust for your children?
+Will the government steal your hard earned money in death or inheritance taxes?
+If you’re feeling a bit anxious about what I just asked, then good.
+Read this site and let’s get you prepared and hopefully started.

-Many families whose lives are affected by disability, mental or physical incapacity and/or illness also worry about the future for their survivors.
+Many families whose lives are affected by disability, mental or physical incapacity and/or illness should worry about the future for themselves and their survivors.
 Who will care for my loved one when I am gone?
 Will he or she have the financial support, resources and services that they need?
 Who will look out for them?
 Who will help them make important medical, financial and life care decisions?

-Here at Hanlon, Niemann & Wright, Fredrick P Niemann and his estate planning staff can simplify the decision making process for you.
-Estate Planning is important in many, many ways: It can save your estate from excessive taxation, avoid health care impoverishment by accessing public and private benefit programs, and protect those persons in your life after you’re gone.
+Here at Hanlon Niemann & Wright, Fredrick P Niemann and his estate planning staff can simplify the decision making process for you.
+Estate Planning is important in many, many ways: It can save your estate from excessive taxation, avoid health care impoverishment by accessing public and private benefit programs, and protect the welfare of those persons in your life who matter, especially after you’re gone.

-As estate planning lawyers, Hanlon Niemann & Wright has the expertise to maximize tax savings, protect your assets and qualify for private and public benefits if your health deteriorates.
+As estate planning lawyers, Hanlon Niemann & Wright has the expertise to analyze tax savings, protect your assets and qualify for private and public benefits if your health deteriorates.

-Our firm consists of many mothers and fathers with children, grandchildren and even great grandchildren.
-From life experience in raising our families and counselling thousands of client families with diverse backgrounds, degrees of wealth, and unique personal issues we can provide wise counsel, practical solutions and sound advice.
-Chances are Fredrick P Niemann Esq., will be able to help you make real life decisions that will further and promote your estate plan.
+Our firm works with many mothers and fathers with children, grandchildren and even great grandchildren.
+From the personal life experience of raising a family and counselling thousands of client families with diverse backgrounds, degrees of wealth, and unique personal issues we can provide wise counsel, practical solutions and sound advice.
+Chances are Fredrick P Niemann Esq., will be able to help you make real life decisions that will further and promote your estate plan after he meets with you and listens to what you have to say.

 If you own a home, have liquid assets such as a savings or investment account, retirement account(s), business interests and family members you love, then you can rely on our experience as Estate Planning professionals to help plan and protect your estate.